Lifestyle factors effect your quality of sleep.

 Medical experts are talking more about the importance of sleep because it effects your short term performance and may also effect your long term health.

-I listened to Rafael Pelayo MD, who is a leading sleep researcher at Stanford, talk recently.
-I’ll share a few of my takeaways from his talk in case you’re concerned about your sleep and/or the potential health risks.
+I listened to Rafael Pelayo MD, who is a leading sleep researcher at Stanford, speak recently.
+A few of my key takeaways are summarized below in case you’re concerned about your sleep and/or the potential health risks.

 There are over 100 different sleep disorders so the odds of having one seems fairly high.
-The reality is that you only have a problem if you experience some sort of impairment the next day.
+The reality is that you only have a problem if you experience an impairment the next day.

 Sleep professionals are now using a form of CBT to help their patients modify certain behaviors.
 For instance, if you have a hard time turning off your brain at night, try using a notebook to jot down all of your thoughts prior to bed.